Moshikolev/Manager-ReadMe/README.md

 ### Personal quirks
  -   **I argue with “passion”** -I may raise my voice a little.
 I don’t like it about myself, and I try to improve.
 That may happen because I like the product, and it's important to me to make sure we do it as good as we can.
 If you feel I crossed the line, please let me know.
 It’s not my intent.
- - **I have the memory and attention span of a goldfish**- I have the memory and attention span of a goldfish- The only way I can be productive is by constantly taking notes.
+ - **I have the memory and attention span of a goldfish**- The only way I can be productive is by constantly taking notes.
 If you see me typing while we're talking, I'm not browsing Facebook, just trying to record what we're saying so I can reflect and process it later on.

 ### 1:1s
 1:1s are **your** meetings.
 This is your place to talk about anything that's bothering you or you want to share.